 For the word of the cross is folly to those who are perishing, but to us who are being saved it is the power of God.
 1 Corinthians 1:18, ESV

 3 Ways to Respond to the Cross of Christ

-- Ridicule, Mocking, Insults – On that first Good Friday, most of the people that stood beneath the cross scorned Jesus and His act of love (Luke 23:35-39).
+- Reject – On that first Good Friday, most of the people that stood beneath the cross scorned Jesus and His act of love (Luke 23:35-39).
 Not much has changed since then.
 The majority still reject Him.
 The “intellectuals” proudly claim that faith in a suffering Savior is for weak-minded people who need a crutch.
 The politicians demand we keep Christ and His cross out of the public sphere.
+Some around the world even respond to the cross and its message with cruelty and violence.
 The sad thing is, they “do not know what they are doing” (Luke 23:34).
 They reject the only way of salvation (John 14:6).

-- Stay Stuck – Every sinner must come to the foot of the cross.
+- Stand Under – Every sinner must come to the foot of the cross.
 There we receive the forgiveness Christ bought for us with His blood (Romans 5:8-9).
-Yet too many believers plant themselves there.
-Like young children who cling to the bottle, they never grow up in their faith (1 Corinthians 3:1-4; Hebrews 5:11-14).
-They want salvation without surrender and heaven without holiness.
+Yet too many believers plant ourselves there.
+Like young children who cling to the bottle, we never grow up in our faith (1 Corinthians 3:1-4; Hebrews 5:11-14).
+We want salvation without surrender, heaven without holiness.

-How have you responded to the cross?
+In this Easter season, let’s mediate on how we have responded to the cross?
 If you’ve never trusted in Christ’s sacrifice for the forgiveness of your sins, do it today!
 If you’ve been washed clean by His blood, but are stuck in spiritual immaturity, commit to pick up your cross and follow Him (Galatians 2:20).
 Don’t settle for your best life now.
 Commit to Jesus’ best life for you always!